wp-cli/handbook/internal-api/wp-cli-run-command.md

 # WP_CLI::run_command()

-Run a given command within the current process using the same global parameters.
+Run a given command within the current process using the same global

 ***